KnollFrank/CarND-Behavioral-Cloning-P3/writeup_report.md

 python drive.py model.h5
 ```

-The model.py file contains the code for training and saving the convolution neural network.
-The file shows the pipeline I used for training and validating the model, and it contains comments to explain how the code works.
+The model.py file contains the code for training and saving the convolutional neural network.
+The file shows the pipeline I used for training and validating the model.

 ### Model Architecture and Training Strategy

 #### 1. An appropriate model architecture has been employed

-My model consists of a convolution neural network with 3x3 filter sizes and depths between 32 and 128 (model.py lines 18-24)
+My model consists of a convolutional neural network with two convolutional layers (`Convolution2D(6, 5, 5, activation='relu')`) having both a 5x5 filter and a depth of 6 (model.py function `create_model_LeNet()`)

-The model includes RELU layers to introduce nonlinearity (code line 20), and the data is normalized in the model using a Keras lambda layer (code line 18).
+The model includes two RELU layers each of them immediately following a convolutional layer to introduce nonlinearity (see `activation='relu'`), and the data is normalized in the model using a Keras lambda layer (`Lambda(lambda image: image / 255.0 - 0.5)`).

 #### 2. Attempts to reduce overfitting in the model